matiasandina/commutator/README.md

 ### Intan's PCB adapter

-You can buy the PCB from intan.
+You can buy the RHD SPI cable adapter board from Intan and follow their application manual [here](https://intantech.com/files/Intan_RHD2000_commutator.pdf).
+This is the easiest solution, but not the cheapest.

 ### Custom PCB

-Be aware that this involves soldering of the very small 12 PIN omnetics connector.
+You use any service to make the PCBs yourself using the designs in this repository.
+Be aware that this involves soldering of the *very small* 12 PIN omnetics connector, which might be a bit challenging.

 ### Parts